 We now turn to results of modelling individual NLTI.
 Data on reported long term illness were recorded in both 2001 and 2011 for a total of 313,319 individuals in the LS for England and Wales who were aged under 70 in 2011, and of these 9% reported a ‘new’ long term illness (NLTI) in 2011 which had not been reported in 2001.
 Table 1 presents results of multivariable, multilevel logistic regression analysis of varying risk of reporting a NLTI for a total of 304,565 individuals in England and Wales from the LS (those for whom we have complete data on all the variables included in the model, and who were aged under 70 in 2011).
-In these tables the associations between the outcome and the predictor variables are expressed as odds ratios (OR).
+The associations between the outcome and the predictor variables are expressed as odds ratios (OR).
 For categorical predictor variables, the OR is calculated relative to one ‘reference’ category of that variable, as indicated in the table.
 An OR that is significantly different from the ‘reference group’ is indicated by the probability of a non-random difference between the categories, (measured by ‘P>|z’) and by the ‘95% confidence interval’).
 Those groups with OR and confidence interval values greater than ( or less than) 1 and a probability of a random association less than 0.05 are treated as having a risk of ‘new’ longterm illness that is significantly different from the reference group.

-The individual control variables included in the models in Table 1 all show some significant associations with the outcome, independently of the other variables included.
+The individual control variables included in the model in Table 1 all show some significant associations with the outcome, independently of the other variables included.
 The OR of a NLTI is greater for women than for men and increases significantly in association with increasing age in years.
 For those who were unemployed in 2011, the OR of a NLTI is significantly higher than for those who were in employment, retired or not seeking work.
 Those who were separated or divorced have higher ORs than those who were married in 2011.
 Compared with those of ‘White’ ethnicity, the OR for a NLTI, is relatively high for those in a group identifying with ‘Indian’, ‘Pakistani’, ‘Bangladeshi’ or ‘other Asian’ ethnicity and relatively low for the group comprising ‘Black African’, ‘Black Caribbean’ or other ‘Black’ ethnicity.
 Compared with those who are outright owners of their homes, the OR of a NLTI is lower for those who are home owners with mortgaged properties and higher for those who are tenants in the socially or privately rented sectors or live rent free.
 Regarding individuals’ socio-economic category (compared with the reference category, class 2), there is a clear social class gradient in the OR of a NLTI, increasing from the most advantaged class (1) to the most disadvantaged class (5).
 The decile classification of neighbourhood deprivation in 2001, based on the Carstairs indicator, also showed a significant ‘gradient’ with progressively increasing OR associated with higher (more disadvantaged) decile groups ranked 4-10.